 Doctors worry about the effect on the doctor-patient relationship, including concerns that recording conversations could impact patients’ honesty, particularly when discussing sensitive topics such as drug and alcohol abuse.

 Doctors also worry that patients may share portions of recordings out of context on social media or use the recordings in malpractice cases.

 One well-publicized case involved a patient who recorded his colonoscopy and heard vicious, unprofessional comments being made by the medical team when he listened to his recording.
 This recording was successfully used in the lawsuit against the doctors and their practices.

 Is recording your doctor legal?

 The legality of recording your medical appointments is complex.
 In the US there are wiretapping and eavesdropping laws that protect people against non-consensual recording of conversations when individuals have a reasonable expectation that the conversation occurring is private.
 This includes doctors.

-Do you need permission before you record conversations with your doctors or other medical professional?
+Do you need permission before you record conversations with your doctors?

 Visit this website to learn about recording laws in your state, including any exceptions or special provisions.
 Additionally, some states have special privacy protections for certain groups, like people with HIV/AIDS.